Rocky Mountain capshell

 The Rocky Mountain capshell (Acroloxus coloradensis) is a species of freshwater snail in the family Acroloxidae, the river limpets.
 It is the only member of the family found in North America.

 Description

 This snail has a flat brown and white shell with the apex on the posterior left side.
 It has clear growth lines and radial striae.
 It can be up to 5 millimeters long, 2.9 wide, and 1.2 tall.

 Distribution and habitat

 The Rocky Mountain capshell is native to the Rocky Mountains of North America.
-It has been recorded in high-altitude ponds and lakes in Colorado and Montana in the United States and British Columbia, Alberta, Ontario, and Quebec in Canada.
+It has been recorded in high-altitude ponds and lakes in Colorado, Montana, and Wyoming in the United States and British Columbia, Alberta, Ontario, and Quebec in Canada.
 It has also recently been found in some slowly flowing portions of the Beaver River in Alberta.
 Fossil specimens have been found in Nebraska, Kansas, and Oklahoma.
 The species occurs mainly at elevations between 8,500 and 10,000 feet.
 Below this altitude lake floor substrates are too fine, while above the abundance of calcium and other essential ions is too low.